George Julnes Endowed Social Betterment Conference Award

 • Your pathway into evaluation

-• How your submitted paper proposal and subsequent presentation fits with one or more of George’s interests and aspirations listed in the award description above (e.g., valuing)
+• How your submitted proposal and subsequent presentation fits with one or more of George’s interests and aspirations listed in the award description above (e.g., valuing)

 • If applicable, how the presentation fits within your past work, current work, and/or future aspirations, including how you hope to contribute in terms of a topic or topics listed in the award description